marcglasberg/asyncredux.com/react/tutorial/error-handling.md

 The `isFailed` variable will be `true` when the action fails.

-In this case, the `errorText` variable will contain the `errorText` message of the exception, which was defined in the `AddTodoAction` action:
+And when it fails, the `errorText` variable will contain the `errorText` message of the exception, which was defined in the `AddTodoAction` action:

 ```tsx